Winning the PCOS Battle: Long-Term Cure and Improved Fertility

-Besides the above remedies, the simple Ayurveda method to check if the periods are normal and associated with proper hormonal function is to take a few drops of menstrual blood on a clean white cloth and wait for a few seconds.
+Apart from the natural remedies described above this simple Ayurveda method helps you check if the periods are normal and associated with proper hormonal function.
+You need to take a few drops of menstrual blood on a clean white cloth and wait for a few seconds.
 Now wash the cloth with plain warm water (no soap or detergents) and observe if the blood leaves a pickle-like stain on the cloth.
-According to Ayurveda, clean periods will not leave a stain on the cloth.
-Once you achieve that, you can then try for conception.
+According to Ayurveda, healthy periods will not leave a stain on the cloth.
+Once you achieve that, you can then try to get pregnant.

-Contributions: We thank the honorable Dr. Sumit for contributing major parts of this article.
-See the article "Ayurveda for Women," published in 2011 by Dr. Sumit, who is also the owner of the website National Library of Ayurveda Medicine.
+Contribution: We thank the honorable Dr. Sumit for contributing to a large part of this article.
+For further reading please refer to the article "Ayurveda for Women," published in 2011 by Dr. Sumit, who is also the owner of the website https://www.nlam.in/.